pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`background_scrolling`

-This example demonstrates how to create a scrolling background in a game using the Arcade library in Python.
-The program loads a texture from a file and creates a screen-sized background that moves continuously as the player navigates through the game.
-The background is aligned with the screen, and the texture offset is adjusted to give the appearance of movement, creating an engaging visual experience for the player.
-It also showcases how to incorporate player motion tracking and camera manipulation to center the view on the player sprite.
+The given code demonstrates the implementation of a scrolling background using the Arcade library in Python.
+It utilizes the Arcade.experimental.background module to create a screen-sized background texture that is constantly aligned to the camera viewport and changes its texture offset, giving the illusion of movement.
+The example code also includes a player sprite that the user can control with arrow keys, and the camera is smoothly panned to keep the player at the center of the screen.
+The scrolling background is achieved by updating the background's position and texture offset to stay in sync with the camera position.
+This concept and technique can be particularly useful in creating side-scrolling or top-down video games that involve continuous movement through a large environment.

 background_stationary.py
 ------------------------